Yes, that Harriet Tubman debit card is real, and no, she’s not supposed to be doing the Wakanda salute

 Almost immediately, the company was accused of co-opting a Black historical figure and trying to pander to Black customers.
 On social media, critics called the card cheesy and exploitative and “unironically tasteless,” as some wondered if the whole thing was an elaborate joke.

 But as the company pointed out on Twitter, Tubman is not supposed to be making any sort of reference to “Black Panther” or Wakanda, the fictional, sub-Saharan nation where it takes place.
-Rather, she is saying the word for “love” in American Sign Language.
+Rather, she is saying the word for “love” in American Sign Language (ASL).

 “She was about love,” Addonis Parker, the Miami artist behind the painting, told The Washington Post.
 “It took sacrifice and love for her to do everything she’s done.”